richsalz/draft-rsalz-8717-update/draft-rsalz-8717-update.md

 As that term does not accurately reflect the organization or roles of the IETF staff, the MDS term is no longer relevant.
-This document removes mention of particular staff roles, and instead updates the source documents so that the job to done, and who the responsible entity is (generally, the IETF LLC) are described.
+This document removes mention of particular staff roles, and instead updates the source documents so that the job to be done, and who the responsible entity is, are described.

 --- middle